pahihu/EiffelStudio_22.05/24.05/README.md

 EiffelStudio 24.05
 ==================

-The EiffelStudio sources patched to compile with the Eiffel 22.05 macosx-armv6 compiler.
+The EiffelStudio sources patched to compile with the Eiffel 22.05 macosx-armv6 and msc_vc140 win64 compiler.

 Quick install:
 * git clone https://github.com/EiffelSoftware/EiffelStudio